LEE stands for Libya Economic Empowerment project.

 The project partnered with 3,503 women and youth entrepreneurs to facilitate sustainable job opportunities.

-MEDA, in partnership with USAID, established an SME (Small and Medium Enterprises) development program that provided business-oriented youth with the capacity building training required to develop their businesses and take them to the next level.
+MEDA, in partnership with USAID, established an SME (Small and Medium Enterprises) development program that provided youth with the capacity building training they need to create and grow their businesses.
 Women and youth SME owners developed and expanded their businesses through training, coaching/mentorship, networking, and buyer engagement opportunities.
-A matching grants fund helped propel the most promising businesses forward towards growth and job creation.
-The project also partnered with and help build nascent Libyan civil society organizations; a new possibility in post-Gadhafi Libya.
+A matching grants fund also supported the most promising businesses with a pathway towards growth and job creation.
+The project also partnered with and helped build growing Libyan civil society organizations.